JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 Mixed-effects models, like many other types of statistical models, describe a relationship between a *response* variable and some of the *covariates* that have been measured or observed along with the response.
 In mixed-effects models at least one of the covariates is a *categorical* covariate representing experimental or observational "units" in the data set.
 In the example from the chemical industry that is given in this chapter, the observational unit is the batch of an intermediate product used in production of a dye.
 In medical and social sciences the observational units are often the human or animal subjects in the study.
 In agriculture the experimental units may be the plots of land or the specific plants being studied.

 In all of these cases the categorical covariate or covariates are observed at a set of discrete *levels*.
-We may use numbers, such as subject identifiers, to designate the particular levels that we observed but these numbers are simply labels.
+We may use numbers, such as
+subject identifiers, to designate the particular levels that we observed but these numbers are simply labels.
 The important characteristic of a categorical covariate is that, at each observed value of the response, the covariate takes on the value of one of a set of distinct levels.

 Parameters associated with the particular levels of a covariate are sometimes called the "effects" of the levels.
-If the set of possible levels of the covariate is fixed and reproducible we model the covariate using *fixed-effects* parameters.
+If the set of possible
+levels of the covariate is fixed and reproducible we model the covariate using *fixed-effects* parameters.
 If the levels that we observed represent a random sample from the set of all possible levels we incorporate *random effects* in the model.

 There are two things to notice about this distinction between fixed-effects parameters and random effects.
-First, the names are misleading because the distinction between fixed and random is more a property of the levels of the categorical covariate than a property of the effects associated with them.
-Secondly, we distinguish between "fixed-effects parameters", which are indeed parameters in the statistical model, and "random effects", which, strictly speaking, are not parameters.
+First, the names are
+misleading because the distinction between fixed and random is more a property of the levels of the categorical covariate than a property of the effects associated with them.
+Secondly, we distinguish between
+"fixed-effects parameters", which are indeed parameters in the statistical model, and "random effects", which, strictly speaking, are not parameters.
 As we will see shortly, random effects are unobserved random variables.

 To make the distinction more concrete, suppose that we wish to model the annual reading test scores for students in a school district and that the covariates recorded with the score include a student identifier and the student's gender.
 Both of these are categorical covariates.
+The
+levels of the gender covariate, male and female, are fixed.
+If we
-The levels of the gender covariate, male and female, are fixed.
-If we consider data from another school district or we incorporate scores from earlier tests, we will not change those levels.
-On the other hand, the students whose scores we observed would generally be regarded as a sample from the set of all possible students whom we could have observed.
+consider data from another school district or we incorporate scores from earlier tests, we will not change those levels.
+On the other hand, the
+students whose scores we observed would generally be regarded as a sample from the set of all possible students whom we could have observed.
 Adding more data, either from more school districts or from results on previous or subsequent tests, will increase the number of distinct levels of the student identifier.

 *Mixed-effects models* or, more simply, *mixed models* are statistical models that incorporate both fixed-effects parameters and random effects.
 Because of the way that we will define random effects, a model with random effects always includes at least one fixed-effects parameter.
 Thus, any model with random effects is a mixed model.

-We characterize the statistical model in terms of two random variables: a $q$-dimensional vector of random effects represented by the random variable $\bc B$ and an $n$-dimensional response vector represented by the random variable $\bc Y$.
+We characterize the statistical model in terms of two random variables: a $q$-dimensional vector of random effects represented by the random variable $\mathcal{B}$ and an $n$-dimensional response vector represented by the random variable $\mathcal{Y}$.
 (We use upper-case "script" characters to denote random variables.
 The corresponding lower-case upright letter denotes a particular value of the random variable.)
-We observe the value, $\vec y$, of $\bc Y$.
-We do not observe the value, $\vec b$, of
+We observe the
+value, $\mathbf{y}$, of $\mathcal{Y}$.
+We do not observe the value, $\mathbf{b}$, of
-$\bc B$.
+$\mathcal{B}$.

 When formulating the model we describe the unconditional distribution of
-$\bc B$ and the conditional distribution, $(\bc
+$\mathcal{B}$ and the conditional distribution,
-  Y|\bc B=\vec b)$.
+$(\mathcal{Y}|\mathcal{B}=\mathbf{b})$.
 The descriptions of the distributions involve the form of the distribution and the values of certain parameters.
+We use
-We use the observed values of the response and the covariates to estimate these parameters and to make inferences about them.
+the observed values of the response and the covariates to estimate these parameters and to make inferences about them.

 That's the big picture.
 Now let's make this more concrete by describing a particular, versatile class of mixed models called linear mixed models and by studying a simple example of such a model.
 First we describe the data in the example.

 The `Dyestuff` and `Dyestuff2` Data {#sec:DyestuffData}
 -----------------------------------

 Models with random effects have been in use for a long time.
+The first
-The first edition of the classic book, *Statistical Methods in Research and Production*, edited by O.L.
+edition of the classic book, *Statistical Methods in Research and Production*, edited by O.L.
 Davies, was published in 1947 and contained examples of the use of random effects to characterize batch-to-batch variability in chemical processes.
 The data from one of these examples are available as the data in the package.
-In this section we describe and plot these data and introduce a second example, the data, described in @box73:_bayes_infer_statis_analy.
+In this section we describe
+and plot these data and introduce a second example, the data, described in @box73:_bayes_infer_statis_analy.